karolkrych/email-marketing/README.md

 docker-compose up
 ```

-For other usages: image for this app is available at DockerHub, it's called `python-email-marketing-demo-recruitment-app`

 ## Usage

 At first, let's say you are using this app locally, so we can work on host `127.0.0.1`.